iyerkrithika21/mesh2SSM_2023/README.md

 ```

-## Download the Dataset from ShapeWorks Cloud Portal
+## Download the Dataset from the ShapeWorks Cloud Portal
 Use the downlaod.py to download the dataset.
-Please make sure to create an account on https://www.shapeworks-cloud.org/#/
+Please make sure to create an account at https://www.shapeworks-cloud.org/#/
 to download the dataset.